kermado/NeuralBot/README.md

 This aimbot will probably work with most first-person shooter games.
 You will most likely need to configure the aimer for your mouse sensitivity in order to get the best results.

 **Where can I find trained neural network configuration and model files?**
-The aimbot doesn't include any such files at this time.
+The pre-built release includes a model (aimlab.weights) and configuration file (aimlab.cfg) for AimLab.
 You can always train your own neural network.
 The [Darknet](https://github.com/AlexeyAB/darknet) project describes how to do this.

 **Will I get banned for using this?**
 If the user agreement doesn't allow the use of such programs then probably.
 Many anti-cheat programs detect injected mouse input events.
 There is also a good chance that this will become "signature detected" by many anti-cheat programs in the future.